-In the best of all possible worlds, you’ve been working the same job for at least the last two years when you come to a lender looking for loan preapproval.
+In the best of all possible worlds, you’ve been working the same job for at least the last two years when you come to a VA lender looking for loan preapproval.
 That’s the kind of stable, reliable employment and income stream that makes loan officers smile.
 Of course, that stability doesn’t guarantee you’ll get a loan, but it certainly doesn’t hurt as you begin the process.

 So are you simply out of luck without that two-year benchmark for employment?
 The answer is not necessarily.

 Job gaps will also be treated differently depending on the lender.
 Every person’s scenario is different, so it’s always best to check with a lender.
-But, in general, a gap in employment will require you to be back on the job for a suitable amount of time.
+But, in general, a gap in employment might require you to be back on the job for a suitable amount of time.
 For example, if you’re out of work for six months, you may need to be back on the job for six months before a lender will move forward.

 Again, every job scenario has its own wrinkles and details.
 In some cases you might be able to pursue a VA loan after just a single year of steady employment.
-You can talk with a Veterans United loan specialist at 888-212-1958 about employment and what might be possible using your VA loan entitlement.

 We’ve also got an extensive, in-depth resource guide on VA loans and employment in our Resource Library.